johncol/css-course-natours/README.md

 Which will trigger a compile sass task and a live-reload server at port 8080.

-Now you can write your sass rules, and it will automatically write the correspondig css and reload the browser tab to see the latest changes.
+Now you can write your sass rules, and it will automatically write the corresponding css and reload the browser tab to see the latest changes.

 ## production bundle